mmarcon/jhere-resources/miniHERE/README.md

 	make test

 Runs the unit tests for the current step.
 Note that for some of the steps (1, 3) tests fail, in the spirit of TDD.

+## Step 6: Generate documentation with Docco

+Steps 6 shows how easy it is to create documentation - or potentially even a complete website for your jQuery plugin with a very minimal effort.

+Explore the content of the `step-6` folder to see what it is required to obtain the final documentation website:

+ * a CSS file
+ * a JST template file
+ * some minimal comments inline with the code

+Then try running

+	make doc

+and open `docs/minihere.html` with a browser.